morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule T9C**: If you can't restore from it, you don't have a backup. - /u/Alkalannar

+**Rule T9D**: If you haven't tested your backup recently, you don't have a backup. - /u/CyberKnight1

+**Rule T9E**: A year ago is not "recently". - /u/CyberKnight1

 #### Rule T10: Assume that there are also inside threats, even inside IT.
 It's not paranoia if they really are after you (or your stuff). - /u/morriscox

 **Rule T10B**: Don't even trust yourself.
 One error and you might cause serious damage or become a security leak. - /u/morriscox